Beautiful climate, rich soil and talented locals are the Swan Valley’s secret to growing beautiful produce.

 Want to know more?

-If you’re searching for a juicy bunch of grapes this summer, check out our handy map which lists exactly where you can buy fresh produce in the Swan Valley.
+If you’re searching for a juicy bunch of grapes this summer, check out this handy map & guide(PDF, 8MB) which lists exactly where you can buy fresh produce in the Swan Valley.

-You can also get in touch with the Grape Growers Association of WA on 9296 4993, or our friendly team at the Swan Valley Visitor Centre on 9207 8899.
+You can also get in touch with the Grape Growers Association of WA on 9296 4993, or the friendly team at the Swan Valley Visitor Centre on 9207 8899.